 As the builders of Brosix, it only makes sense to start with what we know – Brosix is a highly capable, secure, and customizable communication tool for teams.

 Brosix is built for teams of all sizes and kinds.
-Chat instantaneously via one-to-one text chats, tailor chat rooms to meet specific group requirements, and make crystal clear voice and video calls, all over fully encrypted, peer-to-peer channels on a private team network.
+Chat instantaneously via one-to-one text messages, tailor chat rooms to meet specific group requirements, and make crystal clear voice and video calls, all over fully encrypted, peer-to-peer channels on a private team network.

 Our rich collaboration features and administrative controls allow you to fully customize and manage the team communication experience.
 Delegate features and tools on a user or team basis, tailor shared chat spaces and contact lists, authorize multiple team admins, and more.